The-Politico/interactive-news-developer-guide/sequential.md

 ### Copy editing

 * [ ] For large projects, flag the copy desk early.
-Let them know the nature of the project and
+Let them know the nature of the project

+**NOTE:** There are two copy desks, with distinct styles
+1. `TP-copydesk@politico.com` for Core stories
+2. `TP-proweb@politico.com` for Pro stories